siriusctrl/COMP90024-CCC-notes/README.md

         - PKI and Cloud
             - So what has this got to do with Cloud…?
                 - IaaS – key pair!
-            - Cloud inter-operability begins with security!
+            - Cloud interoperability begins with security!
                 - There is no single, ubiquitous CA, there are many
             - There are many ways to prove your identity
                 - OpenId, FacebookId, Visa credit card for Amazon, …